NadiaOrdonez/SQL_Tableau_onlineFilm_launch_strategy/README.md

 ## Database overview
 The entity relationship diagram (ERD) for our company database was constructed using DbVisualiser [see ERD](ERD_database_NadiaOrdonez.png).
 This illustrates the links between the tables in our relational database.
 For a detailed description of the tables and how they are linked please refer to the [data dictionary](Data_dictionary_NadiaOrdonez.pdf)
 ## SQL Syntax
-### Main commands
+### Main SQL commands
 ### Subqueries
 ### CTE
 ### Joints
 ## Visualizations
-After executing SQL queries, we utilized Tableau to create compelling visualizations that not only illustrate our findings but also provide robust support for the recommendations outlined in our launch strategy.
+After executing SQL queries, I utilized Tableau to create compelling visualizations that not only illustrate our findings but also provide robust support for the recommendations outlined in our launch strategy.
+In Tableau, I used dashboards and story features to integrate individuals graphs.
 To access the visuals click [here](https://public.tableau.com/app/profile/nadia.ordonez/viz/Rockbuster_tableau/Rockbusterdataanalyses?publish=yes).
 ## Main recommendations
 2020 Launch strategy recommendations supported by our data analysis:
 * Stop film licenses for films with none and low sales and instead invest in: